microformats/microformats-parser/README.md

   - `baseUrl` (string, required) - a base URL to resolve relative URLs
   - `experimental` (object, optional) - experimental (non-standard) options
     - `lang` (boolean, optional) - enable support for parsing `lang` attributes
+    - `collapseWhitespace` (boolean, optional) - enable support for collapsing whitespace in properties and `value`s generated from text content.

 Returns the parsed microformats from the HTML string